Awards and Grants

-AACUSS distributes a 5 awards every year during the AACUSS Conference.
+Every year, AACUSS distributes five awards during the AACUSS Conference.
 To find more information on awards, or nominate someone click on the award of interest below.
 The nomination deadline for all awards was May 3rd, 2019.
 Please check back in Winter 2020 for next year’s award nominations.

 Dr. Richard Papenhausen Award for New ProfessionalsThis award was established in 2004 and is named in honour of the late Dr. Richard Papenhausen, a long serving Director of Student Services at UNB Saint John, to recognize an outstanding new professional who has demonstrated a commitment to serving students and to the development of skills and knowledge in the Student Services field.

 The AACUSS Life Membership AwardAACUSS members who have retired or moved away from a post-secondary institution in Atlantic Canada and who were outstanding members of the association may be eligible for a Life Membership in AACUSS.
 Such membership shall be granted to an individual by a vote of the Executive on the recommendation and nomination of a current member of the Association.
 Life Members shall be exempt from payment of dues to the Association but shall retain all the rights and privileges of dues-paying members, except for holding office or voting.

 AACUSS distributes three grants every year.
 To find more information on a grant or apply click on the grant of interest below.
 Nominations was due May 3rd, 2019.
 Please check back in Winter 2020 for next year’s grant applications.